-When Driskell was 5, his family relocated from Eatonton to he Appalachian foothills of western North Carolina — where he attended segregated schools and benefited from superior instruction despite the constraints of Jim Crow laws.
+When Driskell was 5, his family moved from Eatonton to the Appalachian foothills of western North Carolina — where he attended segregated schools and benefited from superior instruction despite the constraints of Jim Crow laws.
 North Carolina paid black students to attend out-of-state graduate programs to maintain the University of North Carolina’s whites-only policy.
 That’s how Driskell wound up with a fourth-grade teacher who had earned her doctorate in education from the University of Michigan.

 By the time he competed his studies at the four-room high school for children of color, the prevailing message from educators and his parents was clear: If Driskell wanted something different from life, education would be key.
 He was one of 18 students from his graduating class of 24 that went to college, but his plan to enroll at Howard University failed when he showed up, report card in hand, without having applied for admission.

 Undeterred when encouraged to reapply for the spring semester, Driskell simply sat in on classes until he was formally admitted.
 The next year, he experienced another life-changing divine intervention.